AErdenberger/Sir-Sprints-A-Lot/README.md

 1) Enemies for the user to fight on the way to the exit, defeating enemies will increase your score
 2) Add a boulder or a large enemy that is chasing the user

-ImpactJS Game Engine by Dominic Szablewski - https://impactjs.com/
+Knight Assets by "aamatniekss" - https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character